mulka/ploverwiki/Beginner's-Guide:-Get-Started-with-Plover.md

 1. [Confirm it's working.](#confirm-its-working)
 1. [Practice and learn stenography using Plover.](#practice-and-learn)

+> **Note**: Plover is free-of-charge software, and the learning resources listed below are free-of-charge.
+In order to write quickly, you might need to purchase suitable hardware (see below).

 ## Install Plover

 There are versions of Plover for Windows, Mac, and Linux.